Cosmos World Foundation Model Platform for Physical AI: Introduction

 Our intended use of the developed WFMs is for Physical AI builders.
 To better protect the developers when using the world foundation models, we develop a powerful guardrail system that consists of a pre-Guard to block harmful inputs and a post-Guard to block harmful outputs.
 The details are described in~\cref{sec::guardrails}.

 We aim to build a world foundation model platform to help Physical AI builders advance their systems.
-To achieve this goal, we make our pre-trained world foundation models and tokenizers available under the NVIDIA Open Model License at \href{https://github.com/NVIDIA/Cosmos}{NVIDIA Cosmos} and \href{https://github.com/NVIDIA/Cosmos-Tokenizer}{NVIDIA Cosmos Tokenizer} respectively.
-The pre-training script and post-training script will be available at \href{https://github.com/NVIDIA/Nemo}{NVIDIA Nemo Framework} together with the video data curation pipeline to help builders craft their fine-tuning datasets.
+To achieve this goal, we make our pre-trained world foundation models and tokenizers available under the NVIDIA Open Model License at \href{https://github.com/nvidia-cosmos/cosmos-predict1}{NVIDIA Cosmos}.
 While this paper makes several improvements in world foundation model design, the world foundation model problem is still far from being solved.
 Additional research is required to advance the state-of-the-art further.